EigenSafe: A Spectral Framework for Learning-Based Probabilistic Safety Assessment: Spectral Theory for Safety Assessment

+Recall that the primary objective of this paper is to analyze the long-term safety of the closed-loop system, specifically, how the safety probability $Z_\pi$ of a given system evolves over long time horizons.
+Once the dynamic programming recursion \autoref{eq: repeated Tpi} is expressed as repeated application of a linear operator, it is governed by the spectral structure of $T_\pi$, with eigenmodes propagated multiplicatively according to their associated eigenvalues.
+In this context, the dominant eigenmode is of particular significance because the influence of non-dominant modes decays over time and eventually become negligible relative to the dominant eigenmode.

+Usually, the dominant eigenvalue $\gamma_\pi$ has multiplicity $1$, meaning that the dominant eigenfunction $\phi_\pi$ is unique up to scalar multiplication.
+Assuming a nonzero spectral gap (separation between the modulus of the dominant eigenvalue and the rest of the spectrum), the influence of non-dominant modes decays geometrically faster than $\gamma_\pi^t$ as $t$ grows.
+Thus, for sufficiently large $t$, $Z_\pi(t,x)$ can be approximated as

+where $c \in \mathbb{R}$ is a constant that does not depend on $t$.
+The additive term $o(\gamma_\pi^t)$ indicates that the approximation error decays strictly faster than $\gamma_\pi^t$.
+The approximation \autoref{eq: prob approximation} is therefore the tightest among exponential ones possible for the safety probability $Z_\pi$.

-This means that the asymptotic decay rate of $Z_\pi$ is equal to $\gamma_\pi$ and uniform across the state space, The eigenfunction value $\phi_\pi(x)$ measures how relatively safe a given state $x$ is compared to other states in $C$.
-That is, $\gamma_\pi$ is a safety measure for the closed-loop system itself, $\phi_\pi$ is the safety measure for the given state.
-See \autoref{fig: toy for T} for a simple illustrative example.
+This approximation \autoref{eq: prob approximation} implies that the asymptotic decay rate of $Z_\pi$ is equal to $\gamma_\pi$ and is uniform across the entire state space.
+Therefore, the dominant eigenvalue serves as a global metric for the safety of the closed-loop system under policy $\pi$, with a value closer to $1$ indicating a safer policy.
+The value of the dominant eigenfunction $\phi_\pi(x)$ quantifies the relative safety of a specific state point $x \in C$ compared to other states in $C$.
+If this $\phi_\pi$ is chosen to be a nonnegative function, then a larger value of $\phi_\pi(x)$ corresponds to a higher degree of safety for that state $x$.

+Collectively, these properties establish the dominant eigenpair $(\gamma_\pi, \phi_\pi)$ as a quantitative safety measure for the closed-loop system.
+These spectral quantities are intrinsically tied to the actual safety probability, which is the most natural indicator for safety.
+The eigenvalue $\gamma_\pi$ is a safety measure for the closed-loop system itself or the policy, $\phi_\pi$ is the safety measure for the given state under $\pi$.
+See \autoref{fig: toy for T} (a) for a simple illustrative example using a simple finite-state system.